charmbracelet/charm/README.md

 FreeBSD binaries are available, as well as Debian and RPM packages.
 ARM builds are also available for Linux and FreeBSD.

+Or you can download a binary from the [releases][releases] page. macOS, Linux, Windows, FreeBSD, and OpenBSD binaries are available, as well as Debian, RPM, and Alpine packages.
+ARM builds are also available for Linux, FreeBSD, and OpenBSD.

 Or just use `go get`:

 ```bash